How do I apply for a home?

 Where are your properties?

 We have 644 properties in the outskirts of Cambuslang.
 All but one are in the West Whitlawburn area.
 The majority of our stock are multi-storey flats.
-For safety reasons, we do not allocate families with children flats above the sixth floor.
 We also have tenemental low-rise flats which are 3 floors high and some recently built front/back door houses and cottage flats.
 Some of each property types are adapted with wet floor showers for people who have mobility difficulties.

 The West Whitlawburn area is covered by CCTV which is monitored by our Concierge team.
 The team provide support to tenants 24 hours a day, 365 days a year.
 The Concierge team also operate our Housing Alarm service.
 We can install housing alarms to any of our properties.